-1. Every person attending the June 2023 Special Session of the Assembly of First Nations, online, must register as a Chief, Proxy, Elder, AFN Council Representative, or Guest, and pay such fees as have been set by the Executive Committee prior to the Assembly.
+Every person attending the Annual General Session, or a Special Session of the Assembly of First Nations, online or in person, must register as a Chief, Proxy, Elder, Elder's Helper, AFN Council representative, Guest, Media, or Observer, and pay such fees as have been set by the Executive Committee prior to the Assembly.

-2. Except for authorized Assembly Staff, no person shall be admitted to the Assembly, unless they are duly registered.
+2. Except for Assembly Staff, no person shall be admitted to the Assembly unless they are duly registered.
 No person shall register under more than one category.